MicrosoftDocs/visualstudio-docs/docs/extensibility/visual-cpp-project-extensibility.md

 - `XDCMake`

-- `CustomBuild` (similar to Exec but with inputs/outputs tracking)
+- `CustomBuild` (like Exec but with input and output tracking)

 - `SetEnv`

-If you have a tool that performs the same action, and that has similar command-line switches (as clang-cl and CL do), you can use the same task for both of them.
+If you have a tool that performs the same action as an existing tool, and that has similar command-line switches (as clang-cl and CL do), you can use the same task for both of them.

 If you need to create a new task for a build tool, you can choose from the following options: